“THE MACHINE RAGES ON“

 In the video mentioned “renegades“ include: Chief Sitting Bull, Martin Luther King, Malcolm X, Muhammad Ali, Richard Prior, Gil-Scott Heron, Pariament Funkadelic, DJ Kool Herc, Che Guevara, Nat Turner, Huey Newton, Mumia Abu Jamal, Leonard Peltier, LL Cool J. A clear display of the musical roots of the band.

-After an incident at the 2000 MTV Video Music Awards, wherein Commerford stormed the stage, de la Rocha decided to leave the band.
-There were plans of B-Real, the lead rapper of legendary rap group Cypress Hill, stepping in to become the new RATM frontman, but that never came to fruition.
+Following an incident at the 2000 MTV Video Music Awards where Commerford stormed the stage, de la Rocha left the band.
+Plans were made for B-Real, the lead rapper of Cypress Hill, to replace him as the new frontman, but those plans fell through.
+Morello, Wilk, and Commerford continued playing together and formed the band Audioslave with singer Chris Cornell from Soundgarden.

 Soon after Morello, Wilk and Commerford continued playing together and recruited singer Chris Cornell of Soundgarden to form their new band – Audioslave.

-Their whole career they never felt shy of giving respect to all the musicians they were influenced by coming from the fields of hip hop, punk rock and crossover.
-They have been labeled rap metal, rap rock and alternative rock, but the description that best suits them being “a molotov cocktail of fiercely polemical rock, hip hop and trash music, sloganeering leftist rants against corporate America, cultural imperialism and government oppression“.
-And their music sounds damn good as well.
+Throughout their career, the band has consistently paid homage to the musicians who influenced them, spanning the realms of hip hop, punk rock, and crossover genres.
+They have been classified as rap metal, rap rock, and alternative rock, but the most fitting description for their incendiary blend of rock, hip hop, and politically charged music is “a molotov cocktail of fiercely polemical rock, hip hop, and thrash music, with impassioned leftist critiques against corporate America, cultural imperialism, and government oppression.”
+And their music undeniably sounds incredible.